Dash Cam with Parking Mode: Your 24/7 Car Guardian

 Will a dash cam with parking mode drain my car battery?

-No, not if installed correctly.
-A proper installation using a hardwiring kit or OBD-II cable with low-voltage cutoff protection will automatically shut down the dash cam before it can drain your battery to a critical level.
+No, a dash cam with parking mode will not drain your car battery if installed correctly.
+A proper installation using a hardwiring kit or OBD-II cable with low-voltage cutoff protection will automatically shut down the dash cam before it can drain your battery to a critical level, typically around 12V or 11.8V.

 How long can a dash cam record in parking mode?